 As far as Buy Now Pay Later solutions are concerned, PayPal launched “Pay in 4” product in 2020 in the US, UK and France and by Q4 2020 the product was used by 3M unique consumers generating $750M payment volume through 250K unique merchants.

 This success comes from the fact that PayPal does not charge extra fees to merchants for offering Pay in 4.
-It is absorbed in the merchants existing PayPal fees.
-On the consumer side, the product is simple and consists of 4 installments, one every two weeks, interest free.
+It is absorbed in the existing merchant’s PayPal fees.
+On the consumer side, the product is simple and consists of 4 installments, one every two weeks, interest-free.

 Magento 2.4.3 now supports PayPal’s Pay Later capability.

-Well known merchants presenting PayPal Pay in 4 upstream at checkout include Uniqlo, Fossil, Best Buy and Samsonite.
+Well-known merchants presenting PayPal Pay in 4 upstream at checkout include Uniqlo, Fossil, Best Buy and Samsonite.

 Here’s a video of how it works for shoppers:

-If you’re a Magento Merchants, you might like the replay of PayPal’s talk at the Magento Association’s Connect event.
+If you’re a Magento merchants, you might like the replay of PayPal’s talk at the Magento Association’s Connect event.
 Within 20 minute you get a good grasp of the benefits of PayPal’s “Pay in 4” product as well as a couple of useful Demos.